Osteoporosis: What You Need to Know About This "Silent Disease"

 Breda: Osteoporosis literally means porous bones, which means something that is full of holes.
 Osteoporosis is a disease that we don't feel, but it weakens bones, making them more likely to break or fracture.

 Newsroom: Who is at risk of developing osteoporosis?

 Breda: One in two women over the age of 50, and one in four men over the age of 50, will develop osteoporosis, but the disease can affect people of any age.

-Medication also can be a factor in developing osteoporosis, as it may contribute to an increase of bone loss.
+Medication also can be a factor in developing osteoporosis, as certain medications may contribute to bone loss.